cqframework/opioid-mme-r4/input/pagecontent/conversion-factors.md

 1. Looking for a CodeSystem that is a supplement to RxNorm and has a name matching the ConversionFactorSupplementName parameter defined in the ConversionFactors CQL library.
 2. Looking for a CodeSystem that is a supplement to RxNorm and has a [`task` usage context](http://hl7.org/fhir/codesystem-usage-context-type.html) of `mme-calculation`, as defined in the CDC MME Usage Context Codes code system published in this implementation guide.
 3. Using the hard-coded conversion factors returned by the GetConversionFactor function, which are the research conversion factors, augmented with the clinical conversion factors for methadone (on a sliding scale by dose quantity) and transdermal fentanyl (given as a daily factor, accounting for standard patch duration of 3 days).

+For systems that only need to support one set of conversion factors, they can be configured with only the appropriate code system supplement, and don't need to provide the ConversionFactorSupplementName parameter as part of execution.
+However, for systems that support run-time selection of conversion factors (i.e. a service) because all the available code system supplements would be loaded at the same time, their parameter is needed to distinguish which conversion factor set to use.